 The Social Science Foundation (SSF) awarded the Pardee Center funding to enhance the fisheries and nutritional components of IFs, significantly enriching the agricultural modeling within IFs.
 This project has also allowed the Center to collaborate with the International Food Policy Research Institute (IFPRI) in Washington, DC and to develop a larger, successful US National Science Foundation (NSF) proposal on fisheries and local and global development with colleagues in the Korbel School and at the Pardee Center at Boston University (http://www.bu.edu/pardee/), Salisbury State University, and in three African countries (Uganda, Kenya, and Tanzania).

-In the 1980s a global modeling project named GLOBUS was based at the Wissenschaftszentrum Berlin fur Sozialforschung or WZB (Social Science Research Center Berlin).
-IFs was already an available tool and WZB invited Dr. Hughes to be a commuting member of the Berlin team.
-He brought IFs into the project as a foundational tool, especially with respect to the demographic and economic modules of GLOBUS.
+In the 1980s a global model called GLOBUS was developed and housed at the Wissenschaftszentrum Berlin fur Sozialforschung or WZB (Social Science Research Center Berlin).
+After learning about IFs, WZB invited Dr. Hughes to be a commuting member of the Berlin team.
+He brought IFs into the project as a foundational tool for the demographic and economic modules of GLOBUS.

 The Millennium Project regularly computes a State of the Future Index (SOFI) using historical data.
 The Pardee Center partnered with the MP and Ted Gordon, the developer of the SOFI, to compute a forecast version of the index within IFs.
 In order to make that available widely we partnered with Ted Gordon to publish an article on the work in Technological Forecasting and Social Change.
 The Millennium Project also published forecasts using the capability in is 2008, 2010, and 2011 State of the Future volumes.
 The web site of the Millennium Project also points visitors to the IFs system.